binodbhusal/cryptofy/README.md

 In order to do it, fork this repository, create a new branch and open a Pull Request from your branch

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks [Creative Commons](https://creativecommons.org/licenses/by-nc/4.0/)
+I would like to thanks
+[Nelson Sakwa ](https://creativecommons.org/licenses/by-nc/4.0/)for the website design system that inspired my design.
+[Coincap API]( https://api.coincap.io/v2/exchanges/') for the amazing API.
 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE.md) licensed.